Buying real estate in Guatemala?

 Sources: Carrillo Law, Prevention Web, UNDP Climate Promise, World Economic Forum

-10) Government incentives for green building projects will go up demand for eco-friendly homes in Guatemala
+10) Government incentives for green building will boost demand for eco-friendly residential projects

 In Guatemala, government incentives are boosting eco-friendly housing projects.